princomp/princomp.github.io/source/projects/evaluation/description.md

 **Pay attention to details** in the code above.
 For example, your code should be such that:

 - An exception will be raised if the url for the project's submission link does not start with "https://lms.augusta.edu/d2l/lms/",
-- For exams (in-class or finale exam), the room should be displayed if it is provided, otherwise, either "Same as class meeting room." or "Check the Registrar's exam schedules for " (followed by the course property) should be displayed,
+- For exams (in-class or finale exam), the room should be displayed if it is provided, otherwise, "Same as class meeting room." should be displayed if the exam in in-class, and "Check the Registrar's exam schedules for " (followed by the course property) should be displayed if the exam is the final exam,
 - For all string attributes and properties, `null` or empty strings should *not* make the program crash,
+- The *static* `IntegrityTest` method should take as input a list of evaluations, and returns `true` if all the evaluations belong to the same course and the weights of the evaluations that are not bonuses adds to 1, `false` if the evaluations all belong to the same course but the weights of the evaluations that are not bonuses do not add to 1, and raise an exception otherwise,
+- `Final` and `InClass` do *not* have `ToString()` methods, and yet displaying information about them still return information about the room.

 ## Submission